Gabriele Gast: Espionage

 As the decade wore on the relationship with "Karl-Heinz Schmidt" became a little less intense, but several sources insist that they remained close as friends and colleagues.
 Regular meetings continued, combining the personal and professional needs and requirements of the lovers.
-There were weekend breaks together in Austria or northern Italy, away from the surveillance of West German intelligence and beyond the comfortable surveillance range of Gast's HVA controllers in East Berlin.
-They could dine in intimate restaurants and attend the opera in Vienna just like any other couple.
-Meanwhile a dedicated communications channel was set up.
+There were weekend breaks together in Austria or northern Italy, away from the surveillance of West German intelligence and beyond the comfortable surveillance range of Gast's HVA controllers in East Berlin, so they could dine in intimate restaurants and attend the opera in Vienna just like any other couple.
+Meanwhile, a dedicated communications channel was set up.
 Every few weeks Gast coincided casually with her contact, usually in a public restroom/toilet, and they swapped identically hollowed deodorant spray canisters.
 The one destined for the east was filled with reels of microfilmed documents from the desks of the West German intelligence operatives.
 The contact then took a train journey towards Berlin, but before she left the train she would conceal the canister behind a wall panel in a train toilet, using a discreet chalk mark to indicate the wall panel behind which the Stasi employee among staff responsible for cleaning the train toilets should expect to retrieve the canister.
 Over the years tactics for transferring microfilmed documents were varied in order to reduce the risk of detection.

 The ultimate head of East Germany's spy network in West Germany was the remarkable Markus Wolf.
 Novelist John le Carré denied for more than forty years that the fictional East German spy chief, Karla, was modeled on Wolf.
 Wolf became sufficiently intrigued by the quality and quantity of intelligence provided by "IM Gisela" to arrange a meeting.
 In 1975 Gast and "Schmidt" enjoyed one of their brief holiday breaks at Rabac, a resort on the Adriatic coast of what was then Jugoslavia, where they were joined at their rented seaside bungalow by the improbably slim and elegant spy chief.
 By her own account, Gast was impressed not merely by Wolf's charms, but also by his seeming openness, and willingness to accept that "the Communist countries had a long way to go before they could profit from socialism's inherent advantages".
 A form of friendship developed between Wolf and Gast.
-In the end they had seven lengthy meetings over the years, each time carefully arranged with a combination of false and diplomatic passports, in comfortable out-of-the-way holiday spots where they could prepare their own meals – filled Russian-style pelmeni dumplings were said to be a favourite – and engage in detailed and very open discussions on politics, a topic on which, it seems, they were both fascinated and extremely well informed.
+They had seven lengthy meetings over the years, each time carefully arranged with a combination of false and diplomatic passports, in comfortable out-of-the-way holiday spots where they could prepare their own meals – filled Russian-style pelmeni dumplings were said to be a favourite – and engage in detailed and very open discussions on politics, a topic on which, it seems, they were both fascinated and extremely well informed.